sketchychen/whiteboarding/css_questions.md

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?
+  - IDs are specific to a single instance of an element, classes are for multiple elements.
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+  - CSS resets removes all built-in browser styling (making h1 look the same as p).
+  - CSS normalizing provides a consistent cross-browser style baseline.
 * Describe Floats and how they work.
+  - Floats are magic and can only work when powered by enough faith.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?